-• the actual boarding charges plus \$250 are greater than the rate of Basic Boarding Allowance (see 5.6.1) but less than the applicable maximum rate of Additional Boarding Allowance and Basic Boarding Allowance combined (see 5.6.2).
+Reduction for Parental Income is less than the applicable maximum rate of Additional Boarding Allowance, and / or the actual boarding charges plus \$250 are greater than the rate of Basic Boarding Allowance (see 5.6.1) but less than the applicable maximum rate of Additional Boarding Allowance and Basic Boarding Allowance combined (see 5.6.2).

-The actual rate of entitlement will be either the maximum fortnightly rate of entitlement less the deduction resulting from the Parental Income Test known as the 'parental income test reduction amount' (see 6.4.2) or the level of boarding costs (calculated on a fortnightly basis), whichever is the least.
+The actual rate of entitlement will be either the maximum fortnightly rate of entitlement less the deduction resulting from the Reduction for Parental Income (see Part 6) or the level of boarding costs (calculated on a fortnightly basis), whichever is the least.